 Inside the leathery outer skin is the white-colored, edible flesh.
-It is juicy and has a flavor like a combination of grapes and pears.
+It is juicy and tastes like a combination of grapes and pears.
 Some folks compare the taste to cantaloupe.

 There is a brown seed within this juicy flesh that should be discarded safely for a few reasons.

-– First off, it has a bad taste, which should be taken as a warning not to try to ingest this seed.
+- First, it has a bad taste, which should be taken as a warning not to try ingesting this seed.